-If an employee and their ex-employer reach an agreement prior to a formal hearing, it is likely that the terms of this agreement will be reflected in a document known as “Terms of Settlement” or a “Deed of Release”.
-This document serves to formalise the agreement between the parties in writing and stipulates that that without any admission of guilt or fault, the parties have reached an agreement.
+If an employee and their ex-employer reach an agreement prior to a formal hearing.
+It is likely that the terms of this agreement will be reflected in a document.
+Generally known as “Terms of Settlement” or a “Deed of Release”.
+This document serves to formalize the agreement between the parties in writing.
+It will stipulate that that without any admission of guilt or fault, the parties have reached an agreement.
 These documents often contain clauses that are beneficial to you and your future, such as confidentially, non-disparagement and release.

-This sort of agreement can be struck with or without any financial compensation and so a number of employees will lodge a claim for unfair dismissal to solely clear their name and obtain a resignation on their personnel file.
+This sort of agreement can be struck with or without any financial compensation.
+A number of employees will lodge a claim for unfair dismissal to solely clear their name and obtain a resignation on their personnel file.
 This may be an important or crucial factor for obtaining future employment.

 Unfair Dismissal – Is it worth it find out!
 The /Fair Work Commission Option = Cost-friendly Litigation

-When you have a representative, they will guide you as to what these standards are and this will indicate to the Commission and the opposing party that you are taking the matter seriously.
+When you have a representative, they will guide you as to what these standards / chances are.
+This will also indicate to the Commission and the opposing party that you are taking the matter seriously.
 In order to argue the best possible outcome, applicants need to seize both the moral and legal high ground in the way they carry themselves during these conferences and hearings.